Got Questions? Good.

 It means you never let them define the ending.

 Toxic bosses operate on a specific assumption: that you don't know what's happening, can't prove it, and won't know what to do even if you do.
-Outsmarting them means making all three of those assumptions wrong.
+Outsmarting them means making all three of those assumptions invalid.
 You document.
 You understand your options.
 You make strategic decisions instead of reactive ones.

 The outcome varies.
 The methodology doesn't.